tamthuc1995/GraphicPrograming/README.md

 # GraphicPrograming
-This repo is about me learning computer graphic programing using C++
+This repo is about me learning computer graphic programing by following the book: https://learnopengl.com/